TeleAI-mcp/modern-task-manager-x7hj/README.md

-# modern-task-manager-x7hj
+# Modern Task Manager X7Hj

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.